 Services in scope

-For a list of Microsoft online services in audit scope, see Microsoft Azure Compliance Offerings or the Azure SOC 2 Type 2 attestation report or Cloud services in audit scope:
+For a list of Microsoft cloud services in audit scope, see the Azure SOC 2 Type 2 attestation report or Cloud services in audit scope:

 - Dynamics 365